wso2/msf4j/README.md

     (samples/stockquote/fatjar) sample.
 * org.wso2.msf4j.HttpStreamer -
     This object can be used to stream a chunked request body and process it while the request is streaming.
 See the [FileServer](samples/fileserver) sample.
+* org.wso2.msf4j.formparam.FormParamIterator -
+    This object can be used to stream a HTML form submission request body and process it while the request is streaming.
+See the [FormParam](samples/formparam) sample.

 #####@PathParam
 /StockQuote/{symbol} to get value of symbol.
 The value will be automatically converted to the corresponding parameter